-- 1 The shoplifter quickly turned left and escaped the policeman. c - 2 He turned on the radio to listen to the news. a - 3 The hacker downloaded the program and turned off the computer. b - a make something start working - b make something stop working by pressing a button c change the direction in which you are moving get away with run away find out break into turn someone in let someone off run off with beat someone up
+- 1 The shoplifter quickly turned left and escaped the policeman. c - 2 He turned on the radio to listen to the news. a - 3 The hacker downloaded the program and turned off the computer. b - a make something start working - b make something stop working by pressing a button - c change the direction in which you are moving crimes: break into, run off with, beat someone up get away with run away find out break into turn someone in let someone off run off with beat someone up